oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/use-orm-generate-tf-dbstack/use-orm-generate-tf-dbstack.md

     ![Click Stack Deployment Apply ](./images/orm-apply-stack.png " ")

-    >**Note:** This will cause the apply job to be created and our new Application and Database stack to be deployed once the job completes.
+    >**Note:** This will cause the apply job to be created and our new Application and Database stack to be deployed once the job is completed.

     ![Stack Deployment Apply Succeeded ](./images/orm-apply-succeeded.png " ")